Install Env Via Huawei Marketplace

 Subnet CIDR Requirements: AutoMQ data plane clusters deploy using user VPCs, consuming VPC subnet IPs.
 It is recommended to allocate a sufficient number of available IPs in each subnet (each subnet should have no less than 1,000 available IPs) to avoid deployment and scaling issues later.

-Public Network Access Requirements: Deploying AutoMQ data plane clusters requires downloading Docker images and Helm charts from a public network environment.
-Therefore, it needs VPC environment support to access the public network through SNAT and other methods.
-For instructions on how to configure public network SNAT, please refer to the appendix of this document Install Env via Huawei Marketplace▸.
+Public Network Access Requirement: Deploying the AutoMQ data plane cluster necessitates pulling Docker images and Helm Chart artifacts from a public network environment.
+Therefore, the VPC (Virtual Private Cloud) environment must support outbound internet access via SNAT (Source Network Address Translation) or similar methods.
+For instructions on configuring public SNAT, please refer to the appendix of this document Install Env via Huawei Marketplace▸.

 Step 2: Install AutoMQ from Huawei Cloud Marketplace